dapr/java-sdk/daprdocs/content/en/java-sdk-docs/_index.md

 - Visit [Java SDK examples](https://github.com/dapr/java-sdk/tree/master/examples/src/main/java/io/dapr/examples/secrets) for code samples and instructions to try out retrieving secrets

 ### Actors
+An actor is an isolated, independent unit of compute and state with single-threaded execution.
+Dapr provides an actor implementation based on the [Virtual Actor pattern](https://www.microsoft.com/en-us/research/project/orleans-virtual-actors/), which provides a single-threaded programming model and where actors are garbage collected when not in use.
+With Dapr's implementaiton, you write your Dapr actors according to the Actor model, and Dapr leverages the scalability and reliability that the underlying platform provides.

 ```java
 import io.dapr.actors.ActorMethod;